jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 The third iteration of the class blended the two together.
 I focused on practical teaching experience in the first half of the class, then moved on to some of the more important topics in the *MaGE* curriculum in the latter half.
-My hope was that the course would prove useful to instructors across the spectrum of prior teaching experience.
+My hope was that the course would prove useful to instructors across the spectrum of prior teaching experience, and I like to think that I was successful in that goal.

 This fourth iteration follows the third in its goals.
 However, given what's currently happening in the world and here at UC Davis, there will be a bigger focus on online teaching this time.